Skip to content

 Encode

-2. Encode custom scalars if any.
+2. Encode any custom scalar arguments.

 Pack